-Sundays at 6pm8.4 Cooperstown Music Festival presentation from May 18, 2019.
-A concert called Conversations, with the music of Schubert, Mozart, Sussmayr and more.
-Recorded at Christ Episcopal Church in Cooperstown, New York.
+9.29 Cooperstown Music Festival presentation from November 4, 2018.
+A concert with the Ying Quartet in music of Haydn, Tchaikovsky, and Christopher Theofanidis.
+Recorded at the Otesaga Resort Hotel in Cooperstown, New York.

 Tuesdays at 6pmMichael Nock, Associate Director & Dean of Fellows at the Tanglewood Music Center hosts a weekly look at the famed Tanglewood Music Center, featuring concert recordings, interviews with up-and-coming performers and previews of concerts coming in the week ahead.